 Learn more about the best credit cards for active-duty military personnel.

 Here’s why: There’s no credit check necessary for the OpenSky® Secured Credit Visa® Card application process.
 Instead, your credit limit is determined based on your refundable security deposit, starting at $200.
 For those focused on credit building after bankruptcy, this benefit is especially enticing, because a hard credit check can ding your credit a bit.

 You’ll have to pay an annual fee of $35 for the card.
 Also, while OpenSky may raise your credit limit even if you don’t make an additional deposit, it won’t upgrade your account to unsecured.

 Read our review of the OpenSky® Secured Credit Visa® Card for more thoughts on this option.

-Here’s why: The Credit One Bank® Platinum Visa® with Cash Back Rewards is an unsecured card, so there’s no need to put down a security deposit.
+Here’s why: The Credit One Bank® Platinum Visa® for Rebuilding Credit is an unsecured card, so there’s no need to put down a security deposit.

 Take note, you may have to pay an annual fee, which will be charged to your account, reducing your initial credit limit.
 The annual fee is $75 for the first year, $99 thereafter.

 3 tips for using credit cards after bankruptcy

 Improving your credit after bankruptcy may take some time.
 But with the right card and financial know-how, you can get the process started — and with enough positive information added to your credit history over a long enough period of time, your credit scores should start to improve along with your credit rating (also known as a credit score).

 Here are some pointers to keep in mind as you use credit cards after bankruptcy and focus on improving your credit health.